 The mining sector has faced a number of challenges over the last few years as a result of reduced global demand, sustained low commodity prices and high operating costs.
 As investors and banks have moved away from the sector and access to capital has dried up, mining companies are seeking alternative means of funding new projects and of operating, refinancing and restructuring their existing assets.
 At the same time, the sector has witnessed an increased volume and unpredictability of changes to fiscal and government policy, particularly in terms of the social and environmental impacts of mining projects.

 With these challenges and increasing optimism in the sector come new and exciting opportunities.
 Drawing on a wealth of international experience, our mining team provides a comprehensive and integrated service across the full life cycle of a mining project.
-We are ranked in both Chambers UK 2017 and Legal 500 2016, with three of our partners also recommended in Who's Who Legal Mining 2017.
-With experts in commercial, M&A, financing, restructuring, construction, tax and dispute resolution matters, our knowledge and practical experience of the sector enables us to assist clients in a wide variety of complex transactions.
+We are ranked in both Chambers UK 2018 and Legal 500 2017, with two of our partners also recommended in Who's Who Legal Mining 2018.
+With experts in commercial, M&A, finance, restructuring, construction, tax and dispute resolution matters, our knowledge and practical experience of the sector enables us to assist clients in a wide variety of complex transactions.

 - licensing, permitting, concession arrangements and mine development agreements